Differences between NiceLabel 2019 and NiceLabel 6

 Article ID: 302 - Updated: Feb 22, 2021 - Version: V2019 - Category: Compatibility and Migration

-NiceLabel 2019 is the next-generation of NiceLabel software built upon foundation set by NiceLabel 2017.
+NiceLabel 2019 is the next-generation of NiceLabel software built upon the foundation set by NiceLabel 2017.

 NiceLabel 2019 inherits a lot of the concepts and functionality from the NiceLabel 6 software, but is based on new technology.
-As such, some of the functionality that was available in NiceLabel 6 is either offered differently or no longer available.
-While NiceLabel 2019 remains highly compatible with the previous version of NiceLabel, there are differences in the product lines which are the result of platform and software components and product management decisions on.
+Some of the functionalities that were available in NiceLabel 6 are either offered differently or no longer available.

 This article describes the differences between NiceLabel 2019 and NiceLabel 6.
 It also provides a migration overview and outlines challenges you may encounter when moving to the NiceLabel 2019 platform.

 - Licensing - All multi-user editions of NiceLabel 2019 are consistently licensed using a simple and transparent licensing method based on the number of printers used.
 For more information, see the Licensing document.

 - User management - Control Center enables you full user permission management.